JoseVarelaP/ryke-batchrendertool/README.md

 #### Defined scenes
 This is where you'll declare which scenes will be rendered out, their name and how long they will be.
-Use the New and Remove buttons to add a new scene and to delete one.
+Use the Plus and Minus buttons to add a new scene and to delete one.
 Or the "Import from Markers" option to generate them automatically based on the markers you've set on the timeline.

 ### Managing a scene